Maksikos-ctrl/SemestralnaPracaCovidSlovensko/README.md

 # SemestralnaPracaCovid19Slovensko

+## How it works
+- Well, my Semestralka contains 5 files, including table with dates and stats from [API](OpenData_Slovakia_Covid_DailyStats.csv)
+- First file (and the main one) - index.m. it consists the main functions and runs the whole app.
+Here is used function switch that allows user to choose exactly what he wants and then it shows the result.
+It is also responsable for reading the table (.csv) and calling other function from other files.
+- Second file - valOfAns.m.
+This file was made in order to create some kinda graphical component of the code so that the application would be comfortable to use.
+Also, the purpose of that file was to leave the index.m as clean as it is now, without unnecessary text.
+- Third file - switchFunc.
+This file contains the opening process of the table and then, using switch operator, giving each coloumn a specific number that used in index.m.
+- Fourth file - getData.m.
+It takes all dates, that were typed by the user, and then converts them into indexes from th table to make use of this later.

 ## Description
   * Small console app which displays data of recovered, hospitalized and deaths of covid19 in Slovakia for 2020
   * In this app you are able to see max quantity of tests, recovered, death, etc. Similiar u can do with min